 The 2020 Sidewalk Program has been delayed to 2021.
 Impacted property owners were mailed official correspondence from the city.

-Beginning June 4, North Olmsted Mayor’s Court will resume court sessions on Thursday evenings at 5:00 PM with the following precautionary measures:
+As of June 4, North Olmsted Mayor’s Court resumed evening court sessions with the following precautionary measures:

 To obtain a continuance of your case, please contact the Mayor’s Court office at (440) 716-4156 for instructions.
 Those persons cited may waive their right to attend court and pay their citation by check or money order mailed to City Hall, utilizing the payment drop box at the Police Department or payment online at www.ohioticketpayments.com.